jain-av/marshmallow-sqlalchemy/CONTRIBUTING.rst

-Contributing Guidelines
+Contributing guidelines
 =======================

-Questions, Feature Requests, Bug Reports, and Feedback. . .
+Questions, feature requests, bug reports, and feedback. . .
 -----------------------------------------------------------

 …should all be reported on the `Github Issue Tracker`_ .

 .. _`Github Issue Tracker`: https://github.com/marshmallow-code/marshmallow-sqlalchemy/issues?state=open

-Setting Up for Local Development
+Setting up for local development
 --------------------------------

 1. Fork marshmallow-sqlalchemy_ on Github.